-The Gwen Ifill College of Media, Arts, and Humanities
+The Gwen Ifill School of Media, Humanities and Social Sciences

-The Gwen Ifill College of Media, Arts, and Humanities cultivates trailblazers and leaders.
+The Gwen Ifill School of Media, Humanities and Social Sciences cultivates trailblazers and leaders.
 Here, you'll study the modes of expression through which we record and interpret the human experience.

-Hallway in The Gwen Ifill College of Media, Arts, and Humanities
+Hallway in The Gwen Ifill School of Media, Humanities and Social Sciences

 Our students view society through the multi-faceted lenses of language, narrative, art, music, film and contemporary media.
 You'll hone your creative abilities through real-world projects and on-the-job learning experiences.